 - Call-to-action (CTA)

 This is what sets you apart from your competitors and what makes you memorable.
-A good example of this is DeskBeer’s unique value proposition “Craft and small-batch drinks delivered to your office.”
+A good example of this is Slack’s unique value proposition “Slack is where the future works”

-There are 4 major components that form the presentation of your UVP in your landing page:
+There are 4 major components that form the presentation of your UVP on your landing page:

 - Main Headline: The first line that users see and read when they open your landing page.
 This is where you need to be clear about your product/service benefits.

 - Sub Headline: Short line that supports the main headline.
 It can come as an extension of the main headline or as an additional compelling message.